davidg-h/Daibl/README.md

 ## <u> Additional </u>

 ### Docker environment (beta)

 The discord bot should be runable in any environment.
 For this purpose we use Docker.
 So file paths may be different when running on Windows.
-Devs should read through our [Docker documentation](assets/docs/Docker.md) to work on the project.
+Devs should read through our [Docker documentation](assets/docs/Docker.md) to work on the project with docker.

 ### **Virtual environment activation**